lukdwo/OpenWRT-collectd-MQTT-HA/README.md

 It allows to create a MQTT device, so all entities are grouped nicely.
 Replace these example values for **each sensor** entering what you like.

+When you are done with text editing, paste the code in your configuration.yaml on Home Assistant.

-Save the configuration and restart Home Assistant.
+Save the file and restart Home Assistant.

-When finished, you will have a new MQTT device named as you have chosen above, and the entities will be populated!
+When finished, you will have a new MQTT device named after the name you have chosen above, and the entities will be populated!

 Some entities require additional OpenWRT mod packages.